gacou54/Analytic1D/README.md

 # Analytic1D

 This module aims to facilitate derivatives and integrations, both analytic and numeric, for one dimension system.
-I implemented few numeric methods and tried derivate/integrate with symbolic methods (with Sympy).
-To examples, look at examples.py.
+It should be used as a python decorator.
+I implemented few numeric methods and I tried to nicely wrap derivate/integrate symbolic capabilities of Sympy.
+For examples, look at examples.py.

 Example